 TIP of WNC consists of paid staff plus a large team of volunteers.
 We are a non-profit so we seek to run as fiscally efficient as possible which allows us to engage our volunteers while keeping the number of paid staff low.
 Paid staff is tasked with keeping the core of our operation running smoothly.
 When there are special events or other cases where more help is needed our volunteers are happy to help as their time and schedules allow.
 These team efforts really help build a sense of community among our volunteers on the TIP of WNC team.

-Denise Gonzalez joined TIP of WNC in June 2018 as the Crisis Team Manager and oversees the daily operations of the program.
+Denise Gonzalez joined TIP of WNC in June 2018 as the Director and oversees the daily operations of our local TIP Chapter.
 She enjoys working with both Emergency Responders and the compassionate citizens that make up our team of TIP volunteers.

 In May of 2015 Denise and her husband moved to Hendersonville, NC from West Palm Beach, FL where she was trained in Nonprofit Management and holds a Bachelors Degree in Psychology from Florida Atlantic University.
 She has educated at-risk youth, trained therapeutic foster parents and managed treatment facilities for victims of severe abuse and human trafficking.